 Engaging Faith and Culture

-This panel discussion features Rev. Dr. Joel Bierman, Professor of Systematic Theology, Concordia Seminary St. Louis.
+This panel discussion features Rev. Dr. Joel Biermann, Professor of Systematic Theology, Concordia Seminary St. Louis.

 Christians know that Jesus is Lord.
 But, how his lordship over the present world fits with the authority of civil leaders is not easy to sort out.
 As the influence of Christianity in contemporary American culture continues to diminish, many Christians advocate strong political and even militant action to stem the nation’s slide into ungodly behavior and policies.
 This inclination or activity goes by many names, but Christian Nationalism captures the sentiments and commitment well.
 While supporting the extension of God’s truth into America is certainly right, Christians need to consider carefully just how much enthusiasm they should harbor for Christian Nationalism.